programster/mysql-to-pgsql-migration-tool/README.md

 ```

 Note: we created a service for this, to prevent users from having to install the
-postgresql client, and also to prevent any issues with mismatched versions.
+PostgreSQL client, and also to prevent any issues with mismatched versions.

 ### Import PostgreSQL Database Dump
 You now have a PostgreSQL dump file in the `output/` folder, which you can